arrow_back Back to Contract Central

 Example 14: From an Executive Employment Agreement

-During the Term and for a period of one year following the date of termination of Employee’s employment with the Company and/or the termination of this Agreement, for any reason and whether voluntary or involuntary: (a) the Employee shall not in the United States or in any country in which the Company shall then be doing business, directly or indirectly, enter the employ of, or render any services to, any person, firm or corporation engaged in any business that is competitive with the business of the Company or of any of its subsidiaries or affiliates of which the Employee may become an employee or officer during the Term; Employee shall not engage in such business on Employee’s own account; and Employee shall not become interested in any such business, directly or indirectly, as an individual, partner, shareholder, director, officer, principal, agent, employee, trustee, consultant, or any other relationship or capacity; provided, however, that nothing contained in this Section 10 shall be deemed to prohibit the Employee from acquiring, solely as an investment, shares of capital stock of any public corporation; (b) neither the Employee nor any Affiliate of the Employee shall solicit or utilize, or assist any person in any way to solicit or utilize, the services, directly or indirectly, of any of the Company’s directors, key advisors, officers or employees (collectively, “Associates of the Company”).
+1. Non-Competition and Non-Solicitation.\n>\n> During the Term and for a period of one year following the date of termination of Employee’s employment with the Company and/or the termination of this Agreement, for any reason and whether voluntary or involuntary: (a) the Employee shall not in the United States or in any country in which the Company shall then be doing business, directly or indirectly, enter the employ of, or render any services to, any person, firm or corporation engaged in any business that is competitive with the business of the Company or of any of its subsidiaries or affiliates of which the Employee may become an employee or officer during the Term; Employee shall not engage in such business on Employee’s own account; and Employee shall not become interested in any such business, directly or indirectly, as an individual, partner, shareholder, director, officer, principal, agent, employee, trustee, consultant, or any other relationship or capacity; provided, however, that nothing contained in this Section 10 shall be deemed to prohibit the Employee from acquiring, solely as an investment, shares of capital stock of any public corporation; (b) neither the Employee nor any Affiliate of the Employee shall solicit or utilize, or assist any person in any way to solicit or utilize, the services, directly or indirectly, of any of the Company’s directors, key advisors, officers or employees (collectively, "Associates of the Company").
 This non-solicitation and non-utilization provision shall not apply to Associates of the Company who have previously terminated their relationship with the Company.
 The above covenants will apply to the Employee, regardless of the circumstances under which the employment ends or this Agreement is terminated.

 Example 15: From a Franchise Agreement

 (f) Franchisee shall not attempt to obtain any unfair advantage or head start either during the term of this Agreement or thereafter by soliciting or attempting to induce any customer, employee, supplier, contractor, agent, distributor, licensee or franchisee of Franchisor to divert his or her business, employment or contract to Franchisee or any other competitive business, by the use of information derived from Franchisee’s knowledge of and association and experience with the franchised business and the Franchisor system during the term hereof, and Franchisee acknowledges that all such information and the customer lists constitute confidential information and are trade secrets belonging to the Franchisor system, and that any unauthorized retention, disclosure or use of personal information or data may be a violation of Franchisor’s policies and statements regarding data privacy, collection, disclosure, use and retention which Franchisee subscribed to, used, displayed and participated in giving while a franchisee operating the franchised business.
-The covenants of this paragraph shall also extend to cover and bind each director, officer and principal of Franchisee who has in any capacity affixed his or her signature to this Agreement.
+The covenants of this paragraph shall also extend to cover and bind each director, officer and principal of Franchisee who has in any capacity affixed his or her signature to this Agreement."

 Learn about more clauses